 Staging and Destaging will be conducted in Mayport, FL.
-Loading and unloading of gear should take < 2 h, the ship will need to provide a crane operator for loading and unloading the ROV gear.
+Loading and unloading of gear should take < 2 hr, the ship will need to provide a crane operator for loading and unloading the ROV gear.
 Traditionally on Pisces, the ROV is stored on the starboard sampling station.
-Unless the new vehicle requires a different arrangement, this area will be used for this mission.
-Loading for the ROV crew will take place on Saturday June 13 and Sunday June 14 for the remainder of the science crew.
-Unloading will take place on Friday June 29 for everyone.
+Loading for the ROV and science crew will take place on Monday June 6.
+Unloading will take place on Wednesday June 22 for everyone.